Breaking Down the Types of Influencers

 That status of an influencer is defined by the quality and the quantity of their following on social media.
 However, with the abundance of social media platforms available today, influencers have a variety of channels at their disposal to disseminate content and reach their followers.
 So let’s start by breaking down influencers by channel and the type of content shared on each.

-Twitter is a platform known for sharing text in less than 280 characters.
+Twitter is a social media platform known for sharing text in less than 280 characters.
 However, it also has the option to share photos or videos (in about 2 minutes).
 Influencers on Twitter can be found tweeting about sports and/or entertainment news.
 As an influencer on Twitter, you need to constantly monitor breaking news and announcements.
 Want to get the buzz going about a product or service?
 Tweeting influencers can help make that happen.

 Another channel used often by Influencers is the blog.
 Creating their own brand via a blog or website can be an effective way to reach an audience.
 Food and lifestyle bloggers can be found sharing healthy 10 minute recipes, parenting advice, or storytelling about their travels to picturesque locations around the globe.
 Typically, they also have an audience on another channel, such as how-to video on YouTube of the recipe that was posted on their blog, a link from their parenting blog on Facebook, or sharing that amazing waterfall picture on Instagram.